22lavonne/MAGE-Ontology/documentation/key-notions.md

 "An address points to exactly one symbol"
 * `Address addressOf xsd:string` <br />
 "An address refers to a memory address represented by a string"
+* `Address performsRole Operand min 0 Operand` <br />
+"An address can perform the role of an operand in an instruction"

 ## Import/Export
 ### Description